GordonWillingham/Data-Science-Challenge/README.md

 For this question you’ll need to use SQL.
 Follow this link (https://www.w3schools.com/SQL/TRYSQL.ASP?FILENAME=TRYSQL_SELECT_ALL) to access the data set required for the challenge.
 Please use queries to answer the following questions.
 Paste your queries along with your final numerical answers below.

+1. How many orders were shipped by Speedy Express in total?
+2. What is the last name of the employee with the most orders?
+3. What product was ordered the most by customers in Germany?

+## Answers:

-1. How many orders were shipped by Speedy Express in total?\
+1. How many orders were shipped by Speedy Express in total?
+54 SELECT * FROM [Orders] WHERE ShipperID=1;
+Or

+CREATE VIEW Shipper_Orders AS
+SELECT Orders.OrderID, Orders.ShipperID, Shippers.ShipperName
+FROM Orders
+JOIN Shippers
+ON Shippers.ShipperID=Orders.ShipperID;

+SELECT COUNT(*) FROM [Shipper_Orders]
+WHERE ShipperName = ‘Speedy Express’;

-2. What is the last name of the employee with the most orders?\
+2. What is the last name of the employee with the most orders?
+   Employee: Peacock
+   Most orders:40
+   CREATE VIEW Employee_Orders AS
+SELECT Orders.EmployeeID, Employees.LastName, Orders.OrderID
+FROM Orders
+JOIN Employees
+ON Employees.EmployeeID=Orders.EmployeeID;

+SELECT LastName, COUNT(*)
+FROM Employee_Orders
+GROUP BY LastName
+ORDER BY COUNT(*) desc;

-3. What product was ordered the most by customers in Germany?\
+3. What product was ordered the most by customers in Germany?
+   Product: Camembert Pierrot
+   Quantity: 40
+   Orders: 300
+   Total Ordered:12000
+CREATE VIEW Products_Ordered AS
+SELECT Orders.OrderID, Customers.Country, OrderDetails.Quantity, Products.ProductName
+FROM Orders, OrderDetails
+JOIN Customers ON Orders.CustomerID=Customers.CustomerID JOIN Products ON OrderDetails.ProductID=Products.ProductID WHERE Country=‘Germany’;

+CREATE VIEW Product_Orders AS
+SELECT ProductName, Quantity, COUNT(*) as ‘Orders’ FROM Products_Ordered
+GROUP BY ProductName;

+SELECT ProductName, Quantity, Orders, (Quantity * Orders) As TotalOrders FROM Product_Orders
+ORDER BY TotalOrders desc
+LIMIT 1;